ethanbonsall/comp423-course-notes/docs/tutorials/rust-setup.md

 ### Step 1.
 Create a Local Directory and Initialize Git
 #### (A) Open your terminal or command prompt.

 #### (B) Create a new directory for your project.
-(Note: Of course, if you'd like to organize this tutorial somewhere else on your machine, go ahead and change into that parent directory first.
-By default this will be in your user's home directory.):
+!!!
+Note "Of course, if you'd like to organize this tutorial somewhere else on your machine, go ahead and change into that parent directory first.
+By default this will be in your user's home directory."

 ```